chanaKastellanith/PersonalizedNewsUpdateAggregator/README.md

-# PersonalizedNewsUpdateAggregator
-The project aims to develop a microservice-based application that aggregates news and technology updates based on user preferences

 # News Update Aggregator

 This project is a web application designed to manage and update user data using MongoDB, with an Express.js backend.
 It integrates with Docker and Dapr for microservices management.